 Cheadle Catholic Infant is situated in the Diocese of Shrewsbury and is maintained by Stockport Local Authority.

 As a Voluntary Aided School, the Governing Body is the Admissions Authority and is responsible for taking decisions on applications for admissions.
-For the school year commencing September 2021 and 2022, the Governing Body has set its admissions number at 90 for reception and 40 nursery places (32 part-time and 8 full-time.)
+For the school year commencing September 2023 and 2024, the Governing Body has set its admissions number at 90 for reception and 40 nursery places.

 Children are admitted to nursery the academic year they would turn 4.
-The school is able to offer 15 hours a week for 32 children and 30 hours a week for 8 children.
-Sixteen places will be available for the beginning of the week (N1), a further sixteen places are available for the end of the week (N2) and 8 full time places are available for children who qualify for 30 hours.
+The school is able to offer 15 hours a week and 30 hours a week.
+Each Nursery session has a maximum of 24 children.

 Session times are: